SathiyarajR/NatWestTechnicalCaseStudyTest/README.md

 		-> Report generation Command from command prompt:  allure serve /home/path/to/project/target/surefire-reports/

-4. Deployment - Using Teamcity Regression suite can be added to Pipeline to Build and Deploy in respective Environments.
+4. Deployment - Can be integrated with Teamcity Or Octopus Pipeline to Build and Deploy in respective Environments.

 Exercise 2: Program written to determine the number of files that start with T or end in S starting from root.
 Assume small.dat is provided with all different files.